Embracing Off-the-Grid Samples: Introduction

-In this context, our main result states that $m\sim \mathcal{O}(N\polylog N)$ i.i.d. randomly deviated samples provide recovery error $\|f-f^{\sharp}\|_2$ proportional to the noise level ($\frac{\sqrt{N}}{\sqrt{m}}\|d\|_2$) and the error of the best $\frac{N}{2}$-bandlimited approximation of $\textbf{f}$ in the Wiener algebra norm.
-Thus, by nonuniform oversampling $m\geq N$ (relative to the desired $\frac{N}{2}$-bandwidth) we attenuate unwanted noise regardless of its structure.
+In this context, our main result states that $m\geq N\log(N)$ i.i.d. randomly deviated samples provide approximation error $\lvert \textbf{f}^{\sharp}(x)-\textbf{f}(x)\rvert$ proportional to the noise level ($\frac{\|d\|_2}{\sqrt{\log(N)}}$) and the error of the best $\frac{N}{2}$-bandlimited approximation of $\textbf{f}$ in the Wiener algebra norm.
+Thus, by nonuniform oversampling (relative to the desired $\frac{N}{2}$-bandwidth) we attenuate unwanted noise regardless of its structure.
 While uniform oversampling is a common noise filtration technique, our results show that general nonuniform samples also posses this denoising property (see Section \ref{1D}).
-The methodology and proofs of Section \ref{1D} can be modified to account for denoising by repeating acquisitions, a common approach related to signal averaging that increases the signal-to-noise ratio \cite{averaging}.

 The rest of the paper is organized as follows: Section \ref{Methodology} provides a detailed elaboration of our sampling scenario, signal model and methodology.
-Section \ref{MainResult} showcases our results for sampling of sparse signals and Section \ref{1D} considers noise attenuation via oversampling.
+Section \ref{MainResult} showcases our results for anti-aliasing and undersampling of compressible signals while Section \ref{1D} considers noise attenuation via oversampling.
 A comprehensive discussion of the results and implications is presented in Section \ref{discussion}.
 Several experiments and computational considerations are found in Section \ref{experiments}, followed by concluding remarks in Section \ref{conclusion}.
 We postpone the proofs of our statements until Section \ref{mainproof}.
 Before proceeding to the next section, we find it best to introduce the general notation that will be used throughout.
 However, each subsequent section may introduce additional notation helpful in its specific context.